parthsakpal07/Small-React-project-1/README.md

 3) Passing and handling props.

-4) Basic state management (optional, e.g. for button clicks)
+4) Basic state management (optional, e.g. for button clicks).

 5) CSS styling for layout and hover effects